gdavidbutler/pthreadChannel/README.md

 * chanPut
   * Put a message to a Channel (asynchronously).
 * chanPutWait
-  * Put a message to a Channel (synchronously, waiting for a chanGet).
+  * Put a message to a Channel (synchronously, waiting for another pthread to chanGet).
 * chanPoll
   * perform a Channel Operation (chanPo_t) on one of an array of Channels, working to satisfy them in the order provided.